jgddesigns/stateshaper/README.md

 # Generate 20 tokens.
 tokens = [engine.next_token() for _ in range(20)]
 print(" ".join(tokens))
-# [3, 6, 1, 3, 2, 7, 1, 2, 9....]
+# Example Output : ["tree", "tree", "pedestrian", "tree", "office building", "pedestrian", "pavement"....]

 # Use the tokens to call events.
-See PluginData class below.
+# The first parameter, i is the type of sprite to draw.
+# The second parameter is a number from the state array (1 - mod, 9973).
+This can be used in the drawing function to add variations like color, size and position.
-events = [i for plugin.get_event(i) in tokens]
+events = [i for plugin.draw(i, state[tokens.index(i)]) in tokens]

 ```

-# Connector
+# Connector Class

-The *Connector* class can take your data and compress it into seed format, making it usable in the *Stateshaper* engine.
-Right now this is mostly for personalization purposes, but may be modified going forward.
+The *Connector* class can take your data and process it to be ready for compression into seed format.

-For more ino, see the [`CONNECTOR.md`](src/main/connector/CONNECTOR.md) file.
+For more ino, see the [`CONNECTOR`](src/main/connector/CONNECTOR.md) documentation.